 The sound of Texas folk music heavily influences The Deer, a music group who adds tranquil and vivid dream-pop sounds into the folk music genre.
 The Austin musicians are comprised of Grace Roland, Park, Jesse Dalton, Michael McLeod, Alan Ackert, and Noah Jeffries.
 The group formed in 2012 under the name Grace Park & The Deer, but after the loss of a dear friend and band member in 2013, the band renamed itself The Deer.
 Their most recent album from 2016, Tempest and Rapture, combines their folk sound with moody southern gothic.
 In 2018 the band won an American Music Award for Best Performing Folk Band.
 The band has played at a variety of festivals including Folk Festival, the Oregon Country Fair and South by Southwest.
 Currently, The Deer is touring and recording a new album.

-The Eyrie is Tallahassee Community College's award-winning student art and literary magazine, which publishes original poetry, prose, art, and photography.
+The Eyrie is Tallahassee Community College’s award-winning student art and literary magazine, which publishes original poetry, prose, art, and photography.
 The magazine also provides students enrolled in Literary Magazine Production at TCC with the experience of magazine production, from the evaluation of materials to blue-line copy.
-The Eyrie (the nest of a bird of prey) was founded in 1981 by two students, and with the motto of “quality, good taste, and creativity.”
-The magazine is published annually and distributed free to all College personnel and students, and to the public upon request.
-For the Word of South event, the Eyrie will host a reading of prose and poetry, as well as a showcasing of art and photography, from students published in the 2019 edition.
+The Eyrie (the nest of a bird of prey) was founded in 1981 by two students, with the motto of “quality, good taste, and creativity.”
+The magazine is published annually and distributed free to all college personnel and students, and to the public upon request.

 The recognizable sound of Steve Forbert’s folk music is known by the blend of his harmonica, blues guitar, and the twang of his vocal harmonies.
 Although he found commercial success in New York City, he is originally from Meridian, Mississippi.
 At the beginning of his career he was busking on the streets of New York, but eventually rose to headlining at venues such as The Bitter End and Kenny’s Castaways.
 Forbert considers himself lucky enough to have found early success with a string of critically acclaimed albums including, Alive on Arrival, and Jackrabbit Slim.
 He has written and recorded 18 studio albums to date, and in 2018 released a memoir co-written with Therese Boyd entitled, Big City Cat: My Life in Folk Rock.